Prepare large game carcasses for entry into the human food chain

 10. clean and store tools and equipment after use

-11. maintain accurate records according to relevant legal requirements
+11. maintain accurate records, according to the relevant legal requirements

 13. dispose of by-products from large game preparation in a safe manner, according to legal requirements